hackboyMcHack/bronco/index.md

 ## What?

-This Android app lets you set custom max speed on a CBY 3 bike.
+This Android app lets you set custom max speed on a CBY 3 bike or remove the speed restriction completely.
 Tested on firmware `4.10.0`.

 ## Where?